Top Ten Tips Disclaimer

 It is permissible to ask about: identifying information, including contact information; prior work-related experience; prior employers, dates of employment, and rates of pay; whether the applicant is at least 18 (if the concern is to avoid child labor problems), or a minimum age such as 21 (if the concern is to determine insurability as a driver of company vehicles or operator of certain equipment); work-related certificates and licenses, including dates of issuance; work-related education and training, including dates; job reference information; job-related criminal history; and availability or restrictions as to type of work, work schedules, and work locations.

 It is permissible to ask for an applicant's birth date, SSN, and driver's license number in order to facilitate a job-related background check.
+However, a company should consider obtaining such information as late in the application process as possible, in order to minimize the amount of confidential information it obtains, and the risk is that it might be compromised in some way.

 Unless there is a bona-fide occupational qualification or statutory or regulatory requirement involved, do not ask about an applicant's race, color, religion, gender, age, national origin or citizenship, disability, or genetic information.